 When neurofibromatosis is present, a slow-growing tumor forms on nerve tissue.
 Most of these tumors are benign but can become malignant.
-The pressure on the nerves can also have detrimental complications, including hearing or vision loss, developmental disabilities, cardiovascular issues and extreme pain.
+The pressure on the nerves can also have detrimental complications, including hearing or vision loss, developmental disabilities, disfigurement, cardiovascular issues and extreme pain.

 Treatment for neurofibromatosis can include surgical removal of the tumor and medications to control pain.
 Our team at Vascular Birthmark Institute can help our patients determine the best course of treatments through careful monitoring of the tumor and as symptoms reveal themselves.
+We partner with neurologists who specialize in the treatment of NF.

 Symptoms of Neurofibromatosis